 Cannabidiol, usually referred to as CBD, is a non-psychoactive chemical compound found in the marijuana and hemp plant.
 For those with less experience with marijuana, that means it does not get users high.
 Although the ingredient has been shown to relieve pain and reduce symptoms of psychological disorders, the Food and Drug Administration has not approved its use for anything other than severe and rare forms of epilepsy.

 Approved or not, the use of CBD has increased drastically across the country, popping up in products like bath bombs, oils, and even dog treats.
+Thousands of people a day are looking to buy the best CBD oil online.
 With women’s susceptibility to mental illnesses and other physical ailments, how many American women are using CBD?
 Of those who are, do they find it helpful in treating their problems?
 To find out, we surveyed 855 women who reported using CBD and got the details on the how and why of their use.
 Keep reading to see what we found.

 The AARP credits seniors for the CBD boom, citing more than 36 percent of patients using medical marijuana are aged 50 and older.
 But when looking at women who used CBD, those aged 50 and older only made up 11.5 percent of users.
 The majority of women who used CBD were aged 20 to 39 – they made up 71 percent of users, with an equal distribution between 20- to 29-year-olds and 30- to 39-year-olds.
 The average female user also had a bachelor’s degree and made between $25,000 and $49,999 annually.
 While nearly 40 percent of women who used CBD reported having a bachelor’s degree, the national rate in 2017 was only 21.6 percent for women over the age of 25.